jasnell/proposal-istypes/README.md

   `Builtins.typeof(Foo.prototype) === 'object'` unless the prototype just happens to also be a built-in.

-* All of the built-in objects would be assigned a default initial value for the `Symbol.builtin` property equal to the name of the object.
+* All of the built-in objects would be assigned a default initial value for either the `Symbol.builtin` property or the `[[Builtin]]` internal slot (depending on the approach take) equal to the name of the object.
     * `Array[Symbol.builtin] = 'Array'`
     * `ArrayBuffer[Symbol.builtin] = 'ArrayBuffer'`
     * `AsyncFunction[Symbol.builtin] = 'AsyncFunction'`